A project creating conditions for being in tune with your feelings and forming new ways of interacting with the world around you.

 An attempt to use all the human sensory organs and sensory systems is connected with the search for the broadest possible field of exposure.
 This is the path that contemporary art follows: from the picture surface to the immersive experience of total installations or performances turning a viewer into an accomplice.
 The expansion of the boundaries of art entails expanding the boundaries of feeling and partly coincides with another subject of the project team’s research — synaesthesia, a phenomenon of perception in which one sensation leads to an uncontrolled response in another sensory system, not directly related to it.

 Aesthetic (or literally sensory) experience, is based, among other things, on impulses we receive from our motor system, as well as from our sensations and perception.
 In this project, we explore sensory differentiation as an agent of influence on the human ability to make aesthetic judgments.
 We want to turn to non-verbal and, perhaps, even non-verbalizable experience we receive through sensory channels.

-Before entering the Sensory Experience Room, one must leave shoes, mobile phones and other personal belongings in a storage room.
-There are objects in the Room that make loud sounds; smells and lighting can change unpredictably.
-Visitors highly reactive to sensory perception may need the protective items that they use in their everyday life: dark glasses, earplugs, headphones or clothing with a hood.
+Smells and lighting in the Room can change unpredictably; some objects make loud sounds.
+Visitors highly reactive to sensory perception may need the protective items they use in their everyday life: dark glasses, earplugs, headphones or clothing with a hood.

 Anton Varlamov is a neurobiologist and holds a Candidate degree in Biological Sciences.
 He is head of the Laboratory of cognitive and linguistic research of the Pushkin Russian Language Institute and Deputy Head of scientific work at the Our Sunny World centre for rehabilitation of disabled children.
 He is author of more than 60 scientific publications.